Last verified: 17 days ago

 Absorption & Bioavailability

-Unknown for the enzymes themselves as systemic agents — they act locally in the gut.
-Enteric-coated formulations are designed to survive stomach acid and release in the small intestine, which is critical for efficacy.
+Unknown for systemic absorption — pancreatin works locally in the gut to break down food.
+Enteric-coated formulations are designed to survive stomach acid and release enzymes in the small intestine.

 Red Flags to Watch For

-- Derived from animal (typically porcine) pancreatic tissue — not suitable for vegetarians, vegans, or those with religious dietary restrictions
+- Pancreatin is derived from animal (porcine) pancreas — not suitable for vegetarians, vegans, or those with religious dietary restrictions

 Products Containing Pancreatin